unibypass51/parallel-ai-macos-overlay-lockdown/README.md

 Parallel AI is intended for productivity, accessibility, studying, research, and workflow improvement.

-Users are responsible for using the software in accordance with applicable laws, platform rules, school policies, workplace policies, and terms of service.
+Users are responsible for using the software in compliance with applicable laws, platform rules, school policies, company policies, and terms of service.

 ---